 Adam Hunter is the provincial affairs reporter at CBC Saskatchewan, based in Regina.
-He has been with CBC for 13 years.
-He hosts the CBC podcast On the Ledge.
+He has been with CBC for more than 14 years.
 Follow him on Twitter @AHiddyCBC.
 Contact him: email@example.com

 Latest from Adam Hunter

 Pair of Sask.
 MLAs removed from chamber after emotional, combative debate